evanx/lula-hub/README.md

 We wish to enable the paradigm of "Redis-driven microservices" to improve testability.

-For example, your custom services that produce and consumer messages are readily testable e.g.:
+For example, your custom services that produce and consume messages are readily testable e.g.:

 - setup the state of your test Redis instance
 - run your function
-- assert that the resulting Redis state is as expected - voila!
+- assert that the resulting Redis state is as expected - voila! :)

 For example: